I know where she buys her groceries, where she has her dry cleaning done, where she works.

 I have had the pleasure of speaking with Ms. Kubica one evening in late April, via Zoom, answering questions that added depth to this fantastic story of a kidnapping gone awry.

-She had never been an outliner, she would write a chapter, and then it would just take off from that point.
+Mary had never been an outliner, she would write a chapter and then it would just take off from that point.
 She likes the spontaneity of writing.
-She remembers had talked with "20 different writers and pretty much they collectively said there is no right or wrong way, you just pick a method that works for you."
+She remembers she had talked with "20 different writers and pretty much they collectively said there is no right or wrong way, you just pick a method that works for you."

 That in my opinion folks would be daunting in and of itself.
 But, after 70 or so rejections from her queries, she could excitedly announce to her family, "Look what happened!"